yunnysunny/grunt-pages/README.md

 ###### currentIndex
 Type: `Number`

-A reference to the index of the page currently being rendered.
+A reference to the index of the list page currently being rendered.
 This can be used to display the current page differently than the rest of the pages in a list, or to display links to the surrounding pages based on their position relative to the `currentIndex`.

 ##### pagination.url
 Type: `String` Default: `pages/:id/`